-The Council provides grants to assist the development of a vibrant voluntary and community sector that delivers projects and activities of value to the local community.

-Funding will only be provided where it can be demonstrated that a defined impact will be made.
-Organisations should demonstrate an outcomes focus in applications for funding.

-The Council will require that all grant awards support Council objectives.
+- 4.1 The Council provides grants to assist the development of a vibrant voluntary and community sector that delivers projects and activities of value to the local community. - 4.2 Funding will only be provided where it can be demonstrated that a defined impact will be made.
+Organisations should demonstrate an outcomes focus in applications for funding. - 4.3 The Council will require that all grant awards support Council objectives.
 The specific objectives to be supported will be made clear in all publicity relating to each grant opportunity.
-Demonstrating support of Council objectives may include:

-- a) linking grant awards to an approved list of Council priorities, (please see Website for the current list of priorities).
-The Council also reserve the option of including LSP or other priorities as identified by Redditch Borough Council. - b) the Council choosing one or more specific outcomes in advance that will be achieved with the grant award.
+Demonstrating support of Council objectives may include: - a) linking grant awards to an approved list of Council priorities, the current priorities are Enterprising Communities, Safe, Clean and Green.
+With the option of including LSP or other priorities as identified by Redditch Borough Council - b) the Council choosing one or more specific outcomes in advance that will be achieved with the grant award.
 This will be particularly appropriate for individual departments wishing to make grants available to support the delivery of a particular service aim.